Connect with us

 Officers crept onto the property, surrounding the doors at the side and the back of the house, which lacked security cameras.
 Then, without a warrant, they kicked the doors down.

 The officers shouted orders that the two men complied with, according to the criminal information.
-Dedmon handcuffed them and — without seeing any evidence of a — began to tase them repeatedly.
+Dedmon handcuffed them and — without seeing any evidence of a crime — began to tase them repeatedly.
 Opdyke kicked Parker in the ribs.

 Former Rankin County law enforcement officer Joshua Hartfield, enters Rankin County Circuit Court, where he pled guilty to all charges before Judge Steve Ratcliff, Monday, Aug.
 14, 2023 in Brandon.
 Credit: Vickie D. King/Mississippi Today